 The flu season is a very scary season.
 When the people in your home are sick, it can end up making your life miserable.
 Plus, you hate to see your family not feeling well.
 When it comes to illnesses, the best offense is a good defense.
 Take action now to stop anyone from getting sick later.
-You may not be able to prevent all illness in your home, but you can do the best you can.
+You may not be able to prevent all illnesses in your home, but you can do the best you can.
 Here are some ways to help protect your family from getting sick this season.

 Get everyone a flu shot

 The flu shot is a shot specifically designed to protect you and your family from getting the flu.
 It works like an immunization.
 The shot injects a little bit of the flu into the system so that the body can recognize it and fight it.
 The shot is generally covered by insurance as preventative medicine for you and everyone else covered by your insurance.
 You should get it about a month before the flu season starts for the year.
 You don’t even have to go to the doctor.
 Many pharmacies offer the flu shot right on site.

 Improve air quality

 The things in the air of your home can start to irritate your loved ones’ respiratory systems.
 Polluted air can also contribute to the people in your home getting sick.
 You could have chemicals, radon, pet dander, dust, and a number of other particles people are breathing in.
 If you want to improve the air quality in your home, get an air purifier, clean the filter of your HVAC system, and clean regularly with a quality vacuum such as Miele vacuums.

 Wash hands regularly